hiperderecho/teller-inbox/README.md

 # Teller-inbox

-Just a simple proxy for the Teller project, it receives the email data, parses it and calls the Teller on email endoint.
+Just a simple proxy for the Teller project, it receives the email data, parses it and calls the Teller on email endpoint.